ddev/ddev/docs/content/users/usage/cli.md

 To remove a project’s containers, run [`ddev stop`](../usage/commands.md#stop) in the project’s working directory.
 To remove any running project’s containers regardless of context, specify the project name as an argument: `ddev stop <projectname>`.

 `ddev stop` is *not* destructive.
 It removes the Docker containers but does not remove the database for the project, and does nothing to your code.
-This allows you to have many configured projects with databases loaded without wasting Docker containers on unused projects. **`ddev stop` does not affect the project code base and files.**
+This allows you to have many configured projects with databases loaded without wasting Docker containers on unused projects. **`ddev stop` does not affect the project codebase and files.**

 To remove the imported database for a project, use the flag `--remove-data`, as in `ddev stop --remove-data`.
 This command will destroy both the containers and the imported database contents.